mojontwins/b166MP2/updates.md

 * [X] BUGS
 	* [X] Make sure the "add snow" is consistent with the methods that remove it when it's hot.
 Also this seems to be generating ice BUT NOT SNOW.
+* [X] No need for minecraft.jar in the project, which means this is 100% standalone now.

 # b16.6.6 r2